“Darkness cannot drive out darkness; only light can do that. Hate cannot drive out hate; only love can do that.”

 One Billion Stars was launched on Martin Luther King Day, 18 January 2021 by Co Founders Maryann Talia Pau and Mark Yettica-Paulson, a new enterprise that builds on the stories of resilience, healing and community cohesion created by the One Million Stars to End Violence project.

-Inspired by our church community at the time, Brunswick Baptist and Dr Martin Luther King Jnr’s words, we invited people to join us in weaving one million stars.
+Inspired by our church community at the time, Brunswick Baptist in Victoria and Dr Martin Luther King Jnr’s words, we invited people to join us in weaving one million stars.
 Through workshops, exhibitions, collaborations and public talks we reached one million stars, each star a symbol of hope, courage and solidarity to end ALL forms of violence, TOGETHER.

 One Billion Stars continues to support creative dialogue to activate positive change.